UAlina/blog/content/authors/admin/_index.md

 highlight_name: true
 ---

 Alina is a first-year student of the Faculty of Physics, Mathematics and Natural Sciences in the direction of applied computer science.
-Her interests include IT and art.
+Her interests include IT and art
 {style="text-align: justify;"}